 Some financial advisors are more investment management focused and others are more focused on financial planning.
-If you’re not looking for a comprehensive financial plan, and are more interested in having your assets managed, then you can look for an advisor that primarily sets up investment accounts.
+Some do both.
+If you’re not looking for a comprehensive financial plan, and are more interested in having your assets managed, then you can narrow your search and look for an advisor that primarily sets up investment accounts.

 But if you’re looking for an advisor that understands your whole financial picture, then work with someone who not only understands your investing goals, but also offers retirement planning, tax planning, estate planning, protection planning, cash flow analysis, help with major purchases as well as other goals.